isomerpages/nlb-biblioasia/_podcast/BiblioAsia.md

 Available on Spotify, Apple Podcasts, Google Podcasts, and wherever you listen.

 #### **Credits** ####
-Host: Jimmy Yap<br>
-Coproducers: Soh Gek Han and Jimmy Yap<br>
-Production company: Gibson Analytics<br>
-Background music: Di Tanjong Katong, arranged and performed by [Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI)
+BiblioAsia+ was hosted by Jimmy Yap and produced by Soh Gek Han.
+Sound engineering was done by Gibson Analytics.
+The background music "Di Tanjong Katong" was composed by Osman Ahmad and performed by&nbsp;[Chords Haven](https://www.youtube.com/watch?v=uA2v7ka5TAI).
+Special thanks to the guests for coming on the show.